janschill/waitless/README.md

 mv /home/vagrant/code/.env.example /home/vagrant/code/.env
 ```

 If this fails, check if .env.example existst.
-If not: touch .env and past this into it: https://github.com/laravel/laravel/blob/master/.env.example
+If not: touch .env and past this into it: [Example env file](https://github.com/laravel/laravel/blob/master/.env.example)

 In the vm: